 Note: Fifty Essential Climate Variables (ECVs) have been identified for GCOS, which are required to support the work of the United Nations Framework Convention on Climate Change (UNFCCC) and the Inter-governmental Panel on Climate Change (IPCC).
 The ECVs cover the atmospheric, oceanic and terrestrial domains, and all are technically and economically feasible for systematic observation.
 Further information about the ECVs is in the "Implementation Plan for the Global Observing System for Climate in support of the UNFCCC (2010 Update)" (GCOS-138, also identified as WMO-TD/No.1523).

+The GCOS Climate Monitoring Principles (GCMPs) provide basic guidance regarding the planning, operation, and management of observing networks and systems, including satellites, to ensure that high-quality climate data are available and contribute to effective climate information.
+The GCMPs address issues such as the effective incorporation of new systems and networks; the importance of calibration, validation, and data homogeneity; the uninterrupted operation of individual stations and systems; the importance of additional observations in data-poor regions and regions sensitive to change; and the crucial importance of data management systems that facilitate access, use, and interpretation of the data.
+These principles have been adopted or agreed by the UNFCCC, WMO, the Committee on Earth Observation Satellites (CEOS), and other bodies.
+The implementation Actions now call on all data providers to adhere to the GCMPs and to initiate effective programmes of data quality control.
+When calibrating observing systems, traceability to SI standards should be ensured where possible.

+These principles should be considered and utilized when operating observing systems for monitoring the climate.

 2.2.3 Vision for WIGOS Observing Systems